Each visitor to your e-commerce site is a potential customer. Their every interaction from the homepage to checkout will determine if you make a sale.

 The practice of improving your e-commerce metrics is called conversion rate optimization, or CRO, in short.

-Products are not detailed enough or hard to understand
+• Product descriptions aren't detailed enough or are hard to understand

 We all trust what our (internet) friends tell us about a product or service a lot more than what the company itself says.
 You know, they might be a tiiiiny bit biased.

-To build trust, credibility and motivate people to convert, companies often implement social proof.
-“If everyone else loves the product, I will probably too!”, customers often conclude.
+To build trust and credibility and motivate people to convert, companies often implement social proof.
+“If everyone else loves the product, I probably will too!”, customers often conclude.

 The question is, do you have enough social proof on display?